voytik-olga/applications-app/README.md

 # Project challenge setup for example 'applications'

-In this repo you fill find a basic setup to get you started in your challenge.
+In this repo you will find a basic setup to get you started in your challenge.

 - `applications/backend` contains a basic Spring Boot app
 - `applications/database` contains a docker-compose file for the Postgres database